rowanjh/snow-measurement/README.md

 This paper quantifies measurement error in common satellite-derived fractional snow cover datasets, and uses a case study to demonstrates how measurement error can distort conclusions in an ecological study.

-The dataset for this study can be downloaded from a repository on [Edmond](https://edmond.mpg.de/privateurl.xhtml?token=9a080a7e-ba68-4777-bb40-3763dbe3fe90).
+The dataset and code for this study can be downloaded from a repository on [Edmond](https://edmond.mpg.de/privateurl.xhtml?token=9a080a7e-ba68-4777-bb40-3763dbe3fe90).

 The code is available on Github (link removed for review).